Hereward de Havilland: Career

-De Havilland flew in various air campaigns in Europe and the Middle East in World War I and reached the rank of Major.
+De Havilland flew in various air campaigns in Europe and the Middle East during World War I and reached the rank of Major.
 On 10 March 1917, he was awarded a DSO for distinguished service in the field in Mesopotamia, the youngest airman at that time to receive the DSO.
 He was awarded a bar to his DSO later that same year.

+In 1921, along with a journalist from El Liberal, he was one of the first civilians to witness the consequences of the Annual disaster, from the air, during the Rif War.

 In March 1927, he established de Havilland Australia, the first overseas subsidiary of the de Havilland company.

 He flew solo in the 1929 Western Australian Centenary Air Race in a modified de Havilland DH.60 Moth, named "Black Hawk", coming second on handicap and winning the £300 fastest overall time prize in 22 hours 50 minutes 23 seconds and averaging 107.8 mph.
-The same year he joined the board of Airspeed Ltd. at Christchurch Airfield in Hampshire and was appointed Joint Managing Director.
+The same year he joined the board of Airspeed Ltd. at Christchurch Airfield in Hampshire and was appointed Joint managing director.

 He went on to manage and develop the de Havilland company in various other parts of the world including South America.
-He retired as Managing Director of de Havilland's Airspeed Division in 1959, joined the board and became Deputy Chairman.
+He retired as managing director of de Havilland's Airspeed Division in 1959, joined the board and became Deputy chairman.